SebastianEdwards/proletariat/README.md

 ## Installation

-Add these lines to your application's `Gemfile`:
+Add this line to your application's `Gemfile`:

     gem 'proletariat'
-    gem 'concurrent-ruby', github: 'ruby-concurrency/concurrent-ruby'

 And run: